Post Graduate Year Two (PGY2) Residency Program | Ambulatory Care & Academia

 - Serve in a clinical faculty position that involves pharmacy practice, classroom and experiential educational responsibilities, active scholarship, and school service.

-Our mission is to train pharmacists to provide collaborative, evidence-based ambulatory care and to share their clinical expertise through effective patient, student and practitioner education.
+Our mission is to train pharmacists to provide patient-centered, evidence-based, collaborative ambulatory care and to share their clinical expertise through effective patient, student and practitioner education.

-Residents will practice three days per week within one of the five primary care clinics of Virginia Garcia Memorial Health Center.
-Through direct patient care visits and practice under collaborative drug therapy management agreements, the residents will develop and refine their skills managing chronic medical conditions, assessing and triaging acute medical concerns and fostering comprehensive and coordinated patient care.
-Additionally, they will hone skills in pharmacy practice management vital to any ambulatory care practitioner.
+Residents will practice three days per week within one of the five primary care clinics that comprise Virginia Garcia Memorial Health Center.
+Through direct patient care visits and under collaborative practice agreements, the residents will develop and refine their skills in chronic disease state management, assessment and triage of acute medical concerns, and comprehensive and coordinated patient care.
+Additionally, they will hone skills in leadership and pharmacy practice management vital to any ambulatory care practitioner.

 - Cardiovascular risk reduction